Search

 • An Electrical License – or be working under the supervision of an person with an Electrical License.

-While the accreditation with the Clean Energy Council is not a strict requirement to install PV systems it is strongly recommended for two reasons:
+While the accreditation with Solar Accreditation Australia is not a strict requirement to install PV systems it is strongly recommended for two reasons:

-A PV system can receive government rebates ONLY if the installer is CEC accredited.
+A PV system can receive government rebates ONLY if the installer is SAA accredited.

 Choosing a reliable installer can be exceptionally challenging.
 When suppliers are claiming that they’re the best and giving you their sales pitch, it can be hard to separate the good from the bad.
 These five points will help you investigate all the installers out there, decipher all the related info and select the best installer for you: